15 Steps to Buying a House in California

 An FHA loan is insured by the Federal Housing Administration and available from FHA-approved lenders.
 An FHA loan is unique in that borrowers are able to use a down payment assistance program for the entire down payment.
 Requirements to qualify for an FHA loan may include:

-VA loans are available to current service members and veterans who meet eligibility requirements.
-There are two types of VA loans — a VA direct home loan (uncommon) and a VA-backed home loan.
-VA loan requirements include:
+VA loans are available to eligible service members, veterans, and certain surviving spouses.
+There are two types of VA loans: the rare VA direct home loan and the more common VA-backed home loan.
+Here’s what you need to know about the requirements:

 CalHFA